rcx/tcpbin/README.md

 - **FILENAME_TEMPLATE**: filename format string.
 The logs for a connection will be saved here.
 Parameters are: `timestamp`, `conn_id`, `local_port`, `remote_host`, `time`.
 - **TIMESTAMP_TEMPLATE**: timestamp format string.
 Used for strftime for log filename.
 - **LOG_DIR_TEMPLATE**: python expression. gets evaluated by `eval` to choose the directory for the log.
 You can nest multiple directories; if the path doesn't exist it is created.
 - **LOG_VIEWER_RENDERER**: request handler for log viewer. this defaults to SimpleHTTPServer so the script works fine standalone, but if ComplexHTTPServer is available, it uses that.
+If None, then the server is disabled and you can use Apache or nginx to serve it.

 Lastly, if it exists, `settings.py` is executed last, meaning you can override all of the defaults in there cleanly.